Voortrekker Monument: History

 The idea to build a monument in honour of the Voortrekkers was first discussed on 16 December 1888, when President Paul Kruger of the South African Republic attended the Day of the Covenant celebrations at Danskraal in Natal.
 However, the movement to actually build such a monument only started on 4 April 1931 when the Sentrale Volksmonumentekomitee (SVK; Central People's Monuments Committee) was formed to bring this idea to fruition.

 Construction started on 13 July 1937 with a sod-turning ceremony performed by the chairman of the SVK, Advocate Ernest George Jansen, on what later became known as Monument Hill.
 On 16 December 1938 the cornerstone was laid by three descendants of some of the Voortrekker leaders: Mrs. J.C.
 Muller (granddaughter of Andries Pretorius), Mrs. K.F.
 Ackerman (great-granddaughter of Hendrik Potgieter) and Mrs. J.C.
 Preller (great-granddaughter of Piet Retief).

 The monument was inaugurated on 16 December 1949 by Prime Minister D. F. Malan.
 The total construction cost of the monument was about £ 360,000, most of which was contributed by the South African government.
-The construction contract was awarded to Raubex, after its incorporation.

 A large amphitheatre, which could seat approximately 20,000 people, was erected to the north-east of the monument in 1949.

 Main features

-The Voortrekker Monument is 40 metres high, with a base of 40 metres by 40 metres.
-The building shares architectural resemblance with European monuments such the Dôme des Invalides in France and the Völkerschlachtdenkmal in Germany but also contains African influences.
+The Voortrekker Monument is 62 metres high, with a base of 40 metres by 40 metres.
+The building shares architectural resemblance with European monuments such the Dôme des Invalides in France and the Völkerschlachtdenkmal in Germany, but also contains African influences.
 The two main points of interest inside the building are the Historical Frieze and the Cenotaph.

 Historical Frieze

 The main entrance of the building leads into the domed Hall of Heroes.
 This massive space, flanked by four huge arched windows made from yellow Belgian glass, contains the unique marble Historical Frieze which is an intrinsic part of the design of the monument.
 It is the biggest marble frieze in the world.
-The frieze consists of 27 bas-relief panels depicting the history of the Great Trek, but incorporating references to every day life, work methods and religious beliefs of the Voortrekkers.
+The frieze consists of 27 bas-relief panels depicting the history of the Great Trek, but incorporating references to everyday life, work methods and religious beliefs of the Voortrekkers.
 The set of panels illustrates key historical scenes starting from the first voortrekkers of 1835, up to the signing of the Sand River Convention in 1852.
+The centre piece depicts the Piet Retief Delegation massacre.
 In the centre of the floor of the Hall of Heroes is a large circular opening through which the Cenotaph in the Cenotaph Hall can be viewed.